 - GENERAL Cloud flying and unauthorized aerobatics are prohibited.
-Any maneuvers hazardous to others in the air or on the ground shall be avoided and will be penalized and competitors shall avoid dropping water ballast in any manner likely to affect other competing sailplanes. - 5.2 BRIEFING A briefing shall be held each morning, during the training and championship flying periods, at which full meteorological and operational information appropriate to the task of the day shall be given. - a.
-All pilots shall attend briefing except that a competitor who is unable to attend, for reasons outside his control, shall be represented by his Team Captain. - b.
+Any maneuvers hazardous to others in the air or on the ground shall be avoided and will be penalized and competitors shall avoid dropping water ballast in any manner likely to affect other competing sailplanes. - 5.2 BRIEFING A briefing shall be held each morning, during the training and championship flying periods, at which full meteorological and operational information appropriate to the task of the day shall be given. - All pilots shall attend briefing except that a competitor who is unable to attend, for reasons outside his control, shall be represented by his Team Captain. - b.
 Safety requirements given at briefing shall carry the status of Local Procedures. - c.
 Flight and safety requirements will normally be provided in writing to the Team Captains.
 Any requirements provided verbally will be acknowledged by the signatures of the Team Captains. - d.
 The time between the end of briefing and first launch must not be less than 30 minutes.
-For grid briefings involving task setting the corresponding minimum time between briefing and first launch is 15 minutes. - EXTERNAL AID TO COMPETITORS The following limitations are imposed so that the competition shall, as far as possible, be directly between the individual competitors, neither controlled nor helped by external aid. - 5.3.1 Communication by Radio - a.
+Changes to the task after gliders have been gridded must be acknowledged by the signatures of the Team Captains.
+The minimum time between a task change on the grid and first launch is15 minutes. - EXTERNAL AID TO COMPETITORS The following limitations are imposed so that the competition shall, as far as possible, be directly between the individual competitors, neither controlled nor helped by external aid. - 5.3.1 Communication by Radio - a.
 Voice communication Voice transmissions are allowed between pilots, teams, and Organisers only.
 Voice communications may be made only on frequencies prescribed by the Organisers. - b.
-Data communication Data communication between competitors, or between them and the ground, is prohibited except as required: - for safety purposes - for anticollision warning - or as specifically allowed by the Organisers in the Local Procedures (to allow Organisers to specify data that may enhance flight safety or be required for the conduct of the flight). - 5.3.2 Other Types of Aid Leading, guiding, or help in finding lift by any noncompeting aircraft is prohibited.
-Competing sailplanes abandoning their task or still airborne after cancellation of their task must land or return to the competition site and land without delay and may not lead, guide or help in any way competitors in other classes still flying their assigned task.
+Data communication Data communication between competitors, or between them and the ground, is prohibited except as required: - for safety purposes - for anticollision warning - or as specifically allowed by the Organisers in the Local Procedures (to allow Organisers to specify data that may enhance flight safety or be required for the conduct of the flight). - 5.3.2 Other Types of Aid aircraft is prohibited.
+Competing sailplanes abandoning their task or still airborne after cancellation of their task must land or return to the competition site and land without delay and may not lead, guide or help in any way any other competitors still flying their assigned tasks.